grid-line

 Once you have created your ideal customer persona, it's time to put yourself in their position and come up with the initial keywords you think they'll be searching for.

-The easiest way to get a few initial keywords is to simply use your topic, your domain name, and site title (if you have those last two already).
+Start with your topic, your domain name, and site title (if you have those last two already).
 Most of the time, these will include the root keywords that will build the foundation of your site's content.

 "I am doing keyword research for my running site.
 It will focus on runners with wide feet.
 Give me a list of seed keywords for SEO."